matdev83/patch-file-mcp-fork/README.md

 An MCP Server to patch existing files using block format.
 This allows AI agents (like Claude) to make precise changes to files in your projects.

-> **Note**: This is a fork of the original [PyneSys/patch-file-mcp](https://github.com/PyneSys/patch-file-mcp) repository, maintained by [@matdev83](https://github.com/matdev83).
-This fork includes critical security enhancements not present in the original: mandatory `--allowed-dir` chroot-like sandboxing and administrative privilege protection.

 ## Overview

 Patch File MCP provides a secure and intelligent way to modify files using block format patches.
 The key benefits include: